shenwei356/LexicMap/docs/content/usage/utils/_index.md

   lexicmap utils [command]

 Available Commands:
-  gen-masks     Generate masks from the top N largest genomes kmers         View k-mers captured by the masks masks         View masks of the index or generate new masks randomly reindex-seeds Recreate indexes of k-mer-value (seeds) data
+  kmers         View k-mers captured by the masks masks         View masks of the index or generate new masks randomly reindex-seeds Recreate indexes of k-mer-value (seeds) data